| Hardware

 Figure

-23. Solenoid control circuit schematic |
+23. Solenoid control circuit schematic | Data selection is

 implemented using two 74157 IC’s.
 The IC’s